 - Apply for a debt consolidation loan and just pay the single monthly payment on your new loan

 - Open a line of credit and pay off your outstanding loans with it

 Compare credit card interest rates from CIBC

 The key to avoiding a mountain of credit card debt in the first place is to be smart with your spending.
-Also, be sure you look for a credit card with a competitive interest rate.
-Should you need to pay less than the full balance in a given month, it’s best to position yourself to pay as little in interest as possible.
-For additional information about paying off credit card debt or for answers to your other questions about credit cards, contact a CIBC representative at 1-800-465-4653.
+Also choose a credit card with a competitive interest rate in case you need to carry a balance some months — it’s better to pay as little interest as possible.
+For more information about paying off credit card debt or for answers to your credit card questions, call us at 1-800-465-4653 Opens your phone app..